-The Birmingham Safeguarding Children Board has a statutory duty to co-ordinate how agencies work together to safeguard and promote the well being of children and young people in Birmingham and to ensure the effectiveness of the safeguarding arrangements.
+The Birmingham Safeguarding Children Board has a statutory duty to co-ordinate how agencies work together to safeguard and promote the wellbeing of children and young people in Birmingham and to ensure the effectiveness of the safeguarding arrangements.

-Jane Held, Independent Chair oversees a Board which is made up of senior representatives from the key statutory and voluntary organisations that have responsibility for delivering services to children or have regular contact with children.
+Penny Thompson CBE, the BSCB Independent Chair oversees a Board which is made up of senior representatives from the key statutory and voluntary organisations that have responsibility for delivering services to children or have regular contact with children.

 Safeguarding children and young people means keeping them safe from neglect and abuse.
-Any one who comes into contact with children and families has a responsibility to safeguard and promote their welfare.
+Anyone who comes into contact with children and families has a responsibility to safeguard and promote their welfare.
 Professionals have a duty to do so.
 Safeguarding and promoting welfare means:

-- Protecting children from maltreatment,
+- Protecting children from maltreatment

-- preventing impairment of children's health or development,
+- Preventing impairment of children's health or development

-- taking action to enable all children to have the best life chances.
+- Taking action to enable all children to have the best life chances.

-Worried about the safety or welfare of a child?
+Worried about a child?